Last Updated: 08/04/22

 4. Design best practices

 Launcher icons launch your app for the user.
-As an entry into your app, they need to be recognizable and readable.
+As an entry into your app, they must be recognizable and readable.
 Here are some best practices for ensuring these qualities in your launcher icon.

 Keep artwork simple.
-Avoid multiple layers, lots of effects, and text.
+Avoid multiple layers, many effects, and text.
 These details will be lost or difficult to see at small sizes.

 Use a grid.
-Take advantage of a grid or keylines to ensure the foreground artwork will work when cropped, including full bleed illustrative artwork.
+Take advantage of a grid or keylines to ensure the foreground artwork will work when cropped, including full bleed illustration artwork.

 Consider contrast.
 For adaptive shape and legacy icons, make sure the icon foreground and background have legible contrast.
 Avoid using heavy drop shadows, which can be mistaken for the system shadow.